Welcome Aboard!

 The American Institute of Physics (AIP) is an organization of physicists around the world.
 Among many other things, they keep track of trends which relate to physicists.
 They have a helpful Statistics Webpage, which may help you see some of the benefits of a physics major.

 In general, a physics degree teaches you problem-solving skills that are applicable beyond the field of physics.
-As a physicist, you will be in demand because of the skills you develop as well as for the knowledge you will possess.
+As a physicist, you will be in demand because of the skills you develop and the knowledge you possess.

-In the context of engineering, the physics degree is the liberal arts of engineering.
-Whenever a situation arises (as it often does) in which several different engineering fields (electrical, mechanical, civil, chemical, etc) are needed, it is typical to call in a physicist to oversee the project and keep the science consistent across the specialties.
+In the context of engineering, an engineering physics degree is the liberal arts of engineering.
+Whenever a situation arises (as it often does) in which several different engineering fields (electrical, mechanical, civil, chemical, etc.) are needed, it is typical to call in a physicist to oversee the project and keep the science consistent across the specialties.

-What's the difference between a physics major and an engineering major?
+What is the difference between an engineering physics major and an engineering major?

 The context for comparison: